k0r10n/ffmpeg_player/README.md

 It uses only ffmpeg libraries for decoding video (without audio) and OpenGL for rendering.

 ## Building
-By default all builds are statically linked and debug.
+By default all builds are debug.
+For windows build is statically linked with ffmpeg libraries.

 ### Windows
 To build on Windows you need a C compiler.
 So you can install it with Visual Studio and after installation just run/click **build.bat**.
 All needed ffmpeg **.lib* files, headers files are included.
 You can find binary in *windows/bin* folder after compilation finished.